NAvi349/trans-full-adder/README.md

 1. Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
 Ltd.
 2. Synopsys India
 3. <a href = https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/>Cloud Based Analog IC Design Hackathon </a>

+## Author
+Navinkumar K is a student of PTU, Puducherry of 2023 Batch.
+He is a student of Electronics and Communication Engineering.

 ## References
 [1] Khare, Kavita & Shukla, Krishna.
 (2010).
 Design A 1Bit Low Power Full Adder Using Cadence Tool.
 AIP Conference Proceedings.
 1324.
 373-376.
 10.1063/1.3526237.